-• uintnat (deserialize)(void dst)
+uintnat (deserialize)(void dst)

 The descrialize field contains a pointer to a C function that is called whenever a custom block with identifier identifier needs to be descrialized (un-marshaled) using the OCaml functions input_value or Marshal.from....
-This user-provided function is responsible for reading back the data written by the scrialize operation, using the descrialize... functions defined in <caml/intext.h> and listed below.
+This user-provided function is responsible for reading back the data written by the scrialize operation, using the descrialize... functions defined in <caml/intext.h> and listed in section 22.9.4.
 It must then rebuild the data part of the custom block and store it at the pointer given as the dst argument.
 Finally, it returns the size in bytes of the data part of the custom block.
 This size must be identical to the wsize_32 result of the scrialize operation if the architecture is 32 bits, or wsize_64 if the architecture is 64 bits.

-The descrialize field can be set to custom_descrialize_default to indicate that descrialization is not supported.
-In this case, do not register the struct custom_operations with the descrializer using register_custom_operations (see below).
+The deserialize field can be set to custom_deserialize_default to indicate that deserialization is not supported.
+In this case, do not register the struct custom_operations with the deserializer using register_custom_operations (see below).